Introducing Discrepancy Values of Matrices with Application to Bounding Norms of Commutators: Application: bounding norms of commutators

-Before stating the sharpness of the above inequality (which implies that inequality~\ref{wm:generalH} is sharp), let us define a family of rotation matrices. \begin{definition} Given $\theta \in [0,2\pi)$, define the rotation matrix $\mr_n(\theta)$ for even $n$ and odd $n$ as
+Before proving that this inequality is sharp (it also implies that inequality~\eqref{wm:generalH} is sharp), let us define a family of rotation matrices. \begin{definition} We define the rotation matrix $\mr_n(\theta)$ for even and odd $n$ as

-respectively.
-This family can be viewed as the direct sum of equivalent two by two rotation matrices. \end{definition}
+respectively, where the angle $\theta \in [0,2\pi)$.
+This family of matrices can be viewed as the direct sum of two by two rotation matrices. \end{definition}

 \begin{theorem} Let $\ma,\mb$ be two Hermitian matrices with the eigenvalue decompositions $\ma = \mq \mLambda \mq^*$ and $\mb = \mv \mD \mv^*$.
-Assume that $\mLambda = \text{diag }(\lambda_1,\cdots, \lambda_n)$ and $\mD = \text{diag }(d_1,\cdots, d_n)$ where $\lambda_1 \geq \cdots \geq \lambda_n$ and $d_1 \geq \cdots \geq d_n$.
-Then we have
+Assume that $\mLambda = \diag([\lambda_1,\cdots, \lambda_n])$ and $\mD = \diag([d_1,\cdots, d_n])$ where $\lambda_1 \geq \cdots \geq \lambda_n$ and $d_1 \geq \cdots \geq d_n$.
+Then, we have

-\end{theorem} \begin{proof} Note that the matrix $\tilde{\mU} := \mq\mr_n(\tfrac{\pi}{4})\mv^*$ is indeed a unitary matrix and it is independent of the eigenvalues.
-At the maximum point, we have
+\end{theorem} \begin{proof} Note that the matrix $\tilde{\mU} := \mq\mr_n(\tfrac{\pi}{4})\mv^*$ is indeed unitary, and it is independent of the eigenvalues.
+At the maximum point, we have the equality